This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Glass Storage Jars – This set on Amazon has everything you need to start blending your own spice mixes, and they are the perfect size to store one full recipe for homemade brisket rub.
 You can get similar ones from Target, too!

 - Measuring Spoons – A must for making the perfect spice mix!
-I love this 6-piece set from Amazon or Target.
+I love this 6-piece set from Amazon.

 - Label Maker – Now that I’ve got a pantry of homemade seasonings, I need to label them properly so that they don’t get mixed up!
 You can get a label maker from Amazon or Target.